Romania: A high school graduate from Romania, amongst the top 1,5% of (...)

-A high school graduate from Romania, amongst the top 1,5% of students worldwide to achieve maximum results in A-Level exams
+A high school graduate from Romania, amongst the top 1,5% of students worldwide to achieve maximum results in A-Level exams.
+He has been accepted at a top 10-ranked university (press release)

 High school graduates from Romania are increasingly in demand by foreign universities.
 This year one of them has achieved remarkable results: the highest grades possible in A-Level examinations, often referred to as „the golden standard” in education.
 Subsequent to these results, he has also been (...)